Saifai: Rail

-Saifai railway station, also spelled as Saiphai railway station is situated at newly built Mainpuri-Etawah line railway track.
-It connects Saifai to Etawah railway station, which is situated at Howrah–Delhi main line.
+Saifai railway station, also spelled as Saiphai railway station, is located on the newly built Mainpuri-Etawah line railway.
+It connects Saifai to Etawah railway station, which is on the Howrah–Delhi main line.

 Airport

+The nearest domestic airport from Saifai is Agra Airport (115 Kilometres) and nearest international airport to Saifai is Lucknow International Airport (225 Kilometres).
+Saifai also has an airstrip.

 The Saifai airstrip is used only by unscheduled chartered flights.
 In 2015, the Indian Air Force conducted emergency landing tests at the airstrip with the Mirage 2000 aircraft.
 In 2018, the air force conducted a second practice exercise at the airstrip.

 Census 2011

 Village

-According to Census 2011, Saifai had 1481 families, with a population of 7141 of which 3917 are males and were 3224 are females.
+According to Census 2011, Saifai had 1,481 families, with a population of 7,141 of which 3,917 were male and 3,224 female.

-The population of children with age 0–6 is 1059 which makes up 14.83% of total population of village.
+The population of children aged 0–6 is 1,059 which makes up 14.83% of the total population of the village.
 The average sex ratio of 823 is lower than Uttar Pradesh state average of 912.
 The child sex ratio of 912 is higher than the Uttar Pradesh average of 902.

-The village also has higher literacy rate compared to Uttar Pradesh.
-In 2011, literacy rate was 82.44% compared to 67.68% of Uttar Pradesh, male literacy stood at 89.27% while female literacy rate was 74.00%.
+The village has a higher literacy rate compared to Uttar Pradesh.
+In 2011, the literacy rate was 82.44% compared to 67.68% of Uttar Pradesh.
+Male literacy stood at 89.27% while female literacy was 74.00%.